Welcome to the

 Rotary Rose Parade Float Committee's online Media Room.
 Here you will

-find information and valuable resources for the 2015 float.
+find information and valuable resources for the 2017 float.

 Overview of Rotary International

 International brings together a global network of volunteer leaders